KenAKAFrosty/media-queries-in-react/README.md

 ```

 - ## To be continued...
-- If you discover useful tips or helpful ways to implement, please don't hesitate to open a Pull Request with the example, or an Issue to discuss!)
+- If you discover useful tips or helpful ways to implement, please don't hesitate to open a Pull Request with the tip, or an Issue to discuss!